csyouk/chatchat/README.md

 * pip install pycrypto
 * chat.csv is encrypted using Pycrypto.
 So if you want to show the decrypted messages, you should decrypting it.
 * python3 encryption.py and input pw to encrypt
+* python3 decryption.py and input pw to decrypt